Skip to main content

 What causes rectal prolapse?

-It can be caused by chronic conditions, such as constipation or pelvic floor weakness, the latter of which is often the result of vaginal deliveries or pelvic floor trauma.
+It can be caused by chronic conditions, such as constipation or pelvic floor weakness, the latter of which can be the result of vaginal deliveries, pelvic floor trauma and aging.

 What are the symptoms of rectal prolapse?